How do you keep kids healthy right now?

 Aside from wearing masks, social distancing and washing hands frequently, the team behind Advocate Children’s Hospital Healthy Active Living program in Oak Lawn said keeping kids active, getting healthy amounts of sleep and maintaining a nutritious diet has never been more important for your kids’ health.

 Dr. Jeremy Daigle, Pediatric Physician, South Region Leader and lead physician of the Healthy Active Living Program, Behavioral Health Counselor Kathy Malyszko and Registered Dietitian Joci Schumann give a rundown of easy tactics families can implement to stay healthy during the upcoming winter months and annual viral season.

-For staying active, Dr. Daigle has a number of recommended safe physical activities parents can do with their children to keep their bodies and minds active this winter.
+For staying active, Dr. Daigle has a number of recommended safe physical activities parents can do with their children to keep their bodies and minds active.

 “We’ve all become creative at finding ways to do many other things in the time of this pandemic – and in the same way – parents have to also think outside the box when it comes to promoting physical activity for their children,” Dr. Daigle said.
 “There should be a routine to include physical activity into the child’s schedule – and make it fun.”

-Dr. Daigle suggests bundling up and getting kids outside as much as possible.
+Dr. Daigle suggests getting kids outside as much as possible.
 Exploring natural surroundings and using the experience as a learning tool is a great way to keep moving and interact as a family.